-The acquisition is being treated as an asset acquisition for accounting purposes as Vilhelmina Minerals Inc. does not meet the definition of a business under IFRS.
+The Acquisition was treated as an asset acquisition for accounting purposes, as Vilhelmina Minerals Inc. did not meet the definition of a business under IFRS.

 Purchase price

 Share consideration, based on the quoted market value of the shares issued \$ 1,948,358

-Original purchase price of existing Vilhelmina Minerals Inc. shares prior to acquisition 709,248
+Original purchase price of existing Vilhelmina Minerals Inc. shares prior to Acquisition 709,248

 Total purchase price \$ 2,657,606

 Fair value of assets acquired and liabilities assumed

 Cash and cash equivalents \$ 118,049

 Prepaid and sundry receivables 50,875

 Accounts payable (336,567)

 Non controlling interest 80,701

 Exploration property acquisition cost 2,744,548

 Total \$ 2,657,606

 Prior to acquiring all issued and outstanding shares of Vilhelmina Minerals Inc., Vilhelmina Minerals Inc. had been accounted for as an investment in associate using the equity method.
-The Company recorded a loss from investment in associate of \$83,519 related to its investment in Vilhelmina Minerals Inc. for the period from January 1, 2019 to October 9, 2019.